Skip to main contentNew guide:Alternatives to US tech for nonprofits

 Lance Boer

-Lance has spent nearly two decades at the intersection of technology and the nonprofit sector, not as a vendor looking in, but as someone who has lived the work from the inside out.
+Lance has spent nearly two decades at the intersection of technology and the nonprofit sector — not as a vendor looking in, but from the inside: brought in to fix a technical problem, asked to stay, and gradually pulled into the sustainability, governance, and funding decisions that keep organizations alive.

-Over the years, Lance has worked with nonprofits at nearly every stage and in nearly every capacity: hands-on technical implementation, technology strategy and procurement decisions, budget rescues, governance development, policy writing, bylaws, charitable registration applications, grant writing, funding amendments, program design, and more.
-He's been brought in when things are going well to help them go even better, and when things are going badly to help figure out how they can be saved.
+He's worked with nonprofits in nearly every capacity — technical implementation, technology strategy, budget rescues, governance and policy, charitable registration, grant writing, program design — brought in when things are going well to help them go better, and when they're going badly to help figure out what can be saved.

 Co-Founder